-The School Advisory Council of St. Francis Central Catholic School is entrusted as a consultative voice to initiate creative ideas, to be an active participant in making recommendations, and to assist in implementing decisions which remain within the province of the school Principal and the designated school Pastor.
+The School Advisory Council of St. Francis de Sales Central Catholic School is entrusted as a consultative voice to initiate creative ideas, to be an active participant in making recommendations, and to assist in implementing decisions that remain within the province of the school Principal and the designated school Pastor.

 Unlike public school boards, Catholic school advisory councils operate under the Catholic Church’s Code of Canon Law.
 The designated school pastor, in collaboration with the school principal, has the final authority to accept or reject the recommendations of the School Advisory Council.

 The School Advisory Council shall be composed of no fewer than 7 voting members.
 The designated pastor, school principal, assistant principal, and accountant are ex-officio members and are non-voting.
 Four of the voting members will represent each of the four parishes in the Morgantown area and are appointed by the Pastor of that parish.
 The remaining Council members may be from any parish in the Morgantown area.
 These remaining members are appointed by the designated pastor after being recommended by the principal in collaboration with the members of the Council.

 Sample skill sets for Catholic School Advisory Council membership include but re not limited to the following:

 - Construction / Maintenance